VC-CodeLabs/best_meal/JeffR/_README.md

 checking for equal-satisfaction-but-lower-cost meals is included in the algorithm- IMO, spending less money is more satisfying

-categories are stripped of whitespace and converted to lower case, so
+categories are stripped of whitespace and converted to lower case and stripped of pluralization, so

-- `"Main Course"`
+- `"Main Courses"`
 - `"mAiNcOuRsE"`
 - `"   M A I N   C O U R S E   "`

-are all valid
+are all valid; use -c=false or change the CLEANSE_CATEGORIES var near the top of the solution .go file to disable this

 There is no distinction between valid json that is otherwise empty (literally, `{}`) vs a foods array that is empty- both produce the same "No food..." error output